ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 subsystem
   The name of the subsystem that selects the task for processing.
-The name must be 1 - 4 characters, which are defined in the IEFSSNxx parmlib member, and the subsystem must be active.
+The name must be 1-4 characters long, which are defined in the IEFSSNxx parmlib member, and the subsystem must be active.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str

 tcb_address
-  *tcb_address* is a 6-digit hexadecimal TCB address of the task to terminate.
+  6-digit hexadecimal TCB address of the task to terminate.

-  Only applicable when state is forced otherwise ignored.
+  Only applicable when *state* is ``forced``, otherwise ignored.

   | **required**: False
   | **type**: str

-volume_serial
+volume
-  If devicetype is a tape or direct-access device, the volume serial number of the volume is mounted on the device.
+  If *device_type* is a tape or direct-access device, the serial number of the volume, mounted on the device.

-  Only applicable when state is started otherwise ignored.
+  Only applicable when *state* is ``started``, otherwise ignored.

   | **required**: False
   | **type**: str